dapp-lab/website/_pages/about.md

 directly.
 The lab offers graduate students access to data, research-related resources, and venues to present ongoing research.
-We especially encourage women, first generation students, students with disabilities, BIPoC students, and other students from historically excluded groups to contact us about the lab.
+We especially encourage women, first generation students, students with disabilities, BIPoC students, and other students from historically-excluded groups to contact us about the lab.

+The lab also seeks to support research transparency and bridge the gap between data scientists and the peace science community.
+All of the code that supports the infrastructure of the lab, including the RADPKO dataset, is available on the lab's [GitHub repository](https://github.com/dapp-lab).
+We encourage broad use of the lab's resources, and are happy to discuss opportunities for collaboration.

 The lab is financially supported by the
 [Weidenbaum Center on the Economy, Government, and Public Policy](https://wc.wustl.edu)